How To Make Yourself Focused

 First, consider becoming more passionate about your subject matter.
 You may have heard the term hyper-focused before now.
 When someone is hyper-focused, they have no trouble concentrating on what they are working on.
 In fact, it is often all they think about, and they want to work on it every available hour.
 Becoming hyper-focused is not necessarily something that you can teach yourself to do, but what you can do is become passionate about whatever it is that you are trying to focus upon.

 The primary way that that is done is by examining your reasons for starting the project as well as the end result.
 For example, if you are trying to focus on starting a business, and all of the various jobs to go with it, imagining yourself actually making money from that business and living a better life with more money and more time to spend with your family.
 Being able to visualize this clearly can have a significant impact on your emotional state when it comes to working on that business.
-If you can create some passion for the project you are starting, then you will want to work on it instead of having to force motivation and concentration.
+If you can create some passion for the project you are starting, then you will want to work on it instead of having to force motivation and the ability to concentrate.

 The second thing that you should do is eliminate multitasking altogether.
 Most people multitask on just about everything they do.
 At work, it is prevalent to be concentrating on several projects at once, but even the best multitaskers actually lose quite a bit when they do so.
 This is according to a 2009 study conducted at Stanford University.
 In this study, researchers examined all kinds of different aspects of concentration including attention span, memory, ability to transition from one task to another and much more.
 In every instance, the half of the sample that were multitaskers performed poorly next to those who took tasks one at a time.